 Leave the coolant in all year.
 Make sure that the coolant will not freeze at the temperature level in which you usually drive during winter months.
-Keep an engine coolant in your engine that has a protection rating of at least $-20^{\circ}F$ ( $-29^{\circ}C$ ).
+Keep an engine coolant in your engine that has a protection rating of at least $-20^{\circ}F$ ($-29^{\circ}C$).

-To find out how much engine coolant mixture your vehicle's coolant system can hold, see Refill Capacities later in this chapter.
+To find out how much engine coolant mixture your vehicle's coolant system can hold, see Refill Capacities in Capacities and Specifications chapter.